techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 ---
 layout: post
-title: Manager Manifesto
+title: Leadership Manifesto
 subtitle: Enabling trust with clarity
 author: Tech Tana
-categories: management
+categories: leadership
-tags: management
+tags: leadership
 ---

-Now that I think about leading a team of engineers, I reflect deeply at how can I provide value to the talented people and those with more experience than me.
+Now that I started leading a team of engineers, I reflect deeply at how can I provide value to the talented people and those with more experience than me.

 Today, I came across this article [Manager ReadMe](https://gokatiewilde.medium.com/why-and-how-to-share-your-manager-readme-plus-heres-mine-8a4fe188ee1b) that recommended an open document to outline how I intend to be as a manager and clarify expectations and culture I intend to cultivate.